IBM/AI-on-Power-Level3/docs/lab-setup.md

      ![image](https://github.com/user-attachments/assets/52c8e57b-d507-4b48-9eb8-d3843fc9d3d4)

 3. A new browser window (or tab, depending on your browser setting) opens up.
       - If you encounter any security exception, navigate to the bottom of the browser page, accept the exception under Advanced and continue.
-This action is acceptable since it is a lab or demo environment and that uses self-signed certificates.
+This action is acceptable since this is a lab or demo environment and it uses self-signed certificates.
 4. You are presented with another login screen.
 Click **htpasswd** **(A)** option
    ![image](https://github.com/user-attachments/assets/1fb91841-e243-4d56-a4f1-1068fb3058df)